UoB-COMSM0110/2024-group-2/README.md

 * y is the y position of the opponent
 * x is the x position of the oppnent
-* theta is the launch angle i.e, 45 degrees
+* theta is the launch angle i.e., 45 degrees
 * g is the acceleration due to gravity
 * v is the required power